Sultanov, Talant

 Talant Sultanov

-Talant holds a Master’s degree from Columbia University (2006) and a Bachelor’s degree (Summa Cum Laude) from San Francisco State University (1999).
-He has also received executive education at the Harvard Kennedy School and NESA (2016).
+Talant holds a Master of International Affairs degree from Columbia University’s School of International and Public Affairs (2006) and a Bachelor’s degree (Summa Cum Laude) in International Relations from San Francisco State University (1999).
+He has also received executive education at the Harvard Kennedy School, NESA Center for Strategic Studies (2016), and Carnegie Mellon University’s Center for Executive Education in Technology Policy (CEE-TP).